ChaitanyaKrishna2004/DevTinder/Homework.md

 - install jsonwebtoken
 - IN login API, after email and password validation, create e JWT token and send it to user in cook
 - read the cookies inside your profile APil
+- userAuth Middleware
+- Add the userAuth middle ware in profile API and a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 days after
+- Create userSchema method to getJWT()
+- Create UserSchema method to comparepassword(passwordInputByUser)

+- Explore tinder APIs
+- Create a list all API you can think of in Dev Tinder
+- Group multiple routes under repective routers
+- Read documentation for express.Router
+- Create routes folder for managing auth, profile, request routers
+- create authRouter, profileRouter, requestRouter
+- Import these routers in app.js